Feds loosen virus rules to let essential workers return

 Trump’s predecessor, Barack Obama, chimed in with a cautionary tweet from the sidelines, writing: “Social distancing bends the curve and relieves some pressure on our heroic medical professionals.
 But in order to shift off current policies, the key will be a robust system of testing and monitoring — something we have yet to put in place nationwide.”

-Conservative voices are pushing for an economic and social restart, urging Trump to overrule health officials.
+Conservative voices, for their part, are pushing for an economic and social restart, urging Trump to overrule health officials.

 “At some point, the president is going to have to look at Drs.
 Fauci and Birx and say, we’re opening on May 1,” Fox commentator Laura Ingraham tweeted.
 “Give me your best guidance on protocols, but we cannot deny our people their basic freedoms any longer.”